Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 2. The Grower's Choice: Swallow Rook (8ft Wide)

-The extra width allows for storage on both sides of the aisle, or space for a comfortable chair and heater setup.
+The extra width allows for storage on both sides of the aisle.
+There is room for a comfortable chair and heater setup.

 - Sizes: 8x6 up to 8x20